ConocoPhillips to buy Concho Resources for $9.7 billion in 2020's top shale deal

-(Reuters) - ConocoPhillips on Monday agreed to buy U.S. shale oil producer Concho Resources Inc for $9.7 billion, as the energy sector continued to consolidate amid lower fuel prices and demand.
+(Reuters) - ConocoPhillips COP.N on Monday agreed to buy U.S. shale oil producer Concho Resources Inc CXO.N for $9.7 billion, as the energy sector consolidates further on the back of lower fuel prices and demand.

 The low-premium, all-stock deal comes as many U.S. shale companies have been mired in losses due to weak crude prices and, unlike in past downturns, have struggled to raise new capital to restructure heavy debts.

-The deal swaps 1.46 shares of ConocoPhillips for each Concho share, an about 1.5% premium over its Friday price.
-Concho shares on Monday morning were up a fraction at $48.65.
-They sold for as much as $93 a share in January before the COVID-19 pandemic cut oil demand and prices.
+The deal swaps 1.46 shares of ConocoPhillips for each Concho share, at a premium of about 1.5% over its Friday price.
+Shares in Concho and ConocoPhillips on Monday fell amid a market selloff, with Concho off 2.8% at $47.26 and ConocoPhillips down 3.2% to $32.70.
+Concho had sold for as much as $93 a share in January before the COVID-19 pandemic cut oil demand and prices.

-“Size, Scope and scale” has become more important,” said Concho Chief Executive Timothy Leach, who once the deal closes will run the combined company’s U.S. production excluding Alaska.
+“Size, scope and scale has become more important,” said Concho Chief Executive Timothy Leach, who will run the combined company’s U.S. production excluding Alaska.
 “This combination with ConocoPhillips was the best thing for our shareholders.”

-The purchase would propel ConocoPhillips to the ranks of the top producers in the Permian Basin, the prime U.S. oilfield, which stretches from West Texas to southeastern New Mexico.
-It also would make it the largest U.S. independent, pumping 1.5 million barrels per day (bpd).
+The purchase propels ConocoPhillips to the ranks of the top producers in the Permian Basin, the prime U.S. oilfield, and makes it the largest U.S. independent oil and gas producer, pumping 1.5 million barrels per day (bpd).

 “Concho has been on the short list of big Permian companies attracting interest due to its large production, vast acreage and relatively low debt,” said Andrew Dittmar, M&A analyst at consultancy Enverus.